 The food label is a key tool for locating and evaluating the nutritional content of the foods and beverages you consume.
 Food labels provide you with:

 - Nutrition information about most packaged or processed food you'll find in a grocery store.

 - An easy-to-read Nutrition Facts panel that enables you to quickly find the information you need to make healthful food choices.

 - Information on the amount per serving of saturated fat, trans fat, sodium and other nutrients of major health concern.
-New food labels have already started to appear on packaged foods, highlighting even more important information, such as the amount of vitamin D, potassium and added sugars.
-Most packaged food should have this new information available by January of 2021.
+New food labels highlight important information, such as the amount of vitamin D, potassium and added sugars.

 - Nutrient reference values, expressed as % Daily Values, which help you see how a specific food fits into your overall daily diet.